shereemorrison/props-brochure/README.md

 # Props Theatre - Event Brochure Website

-A stunning interactive website for Props Theatre featuring an immersive preloader animation that transforms into a full event brochure experience.
+An interactive website for Props Theatre featuring a GSAP preloader animation that transforms into a full event brochure experience.

 ## Features

-- **Immersive Preloader**: Animated "Props Theatre" text that fills with progress, then zooms into the "O" creating a dramatic entrance effect
+- **Immersive Preloader**: Animated "Props Theatre" text that fills with progress and transitions away
-- **Modern Landing Page**: Clean, professional design showcasing theatre events and information
+- **Modern Landing Page**: Clean design showcasing theatre events and information
-- **Smooth Animations**: Powered by GSAP for fluid, professional-grade animations
+- **Animations**: Powered by GSAP for fluid animations
-- **Responsive Design**: Optimized for all devices and screen sizes
+- **Responsive Design**: Optimised for all devices and screen sizes

 ## Technology Stack

 - **React 18** - Modern React with hooks
-- **Vite** - Lightning-fast build tool
+- **Vite** - Build tool
-- **GSAP** - Professional animation library
+- **GSAP** - Animation library
 - **SCSS** - Enhanced CSS with variables and nesting
-- **Modern JavaScript** - ES6+ features
+- **JavaScript** - ES6+ features

 ## Getting Started